microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 [TODO] Another explicit way: using command-line options

-Please note that the compiler does prohibits mixing the explicit and implicit approach for the same SigPoint to avoid complexity and fallibility.
+Please note that the compiler prohibits mixing the explicit and implicit approach for the same SigPoint to avoid complexity and fallibility.
 However, for a certain shader stage, one SigPoint using the explicit approach while the other adopting the implicit approach is permitted.